ptse8204/craveforcapes/index.md

 * Average Grade Expected
 * Average Grade Received

 However, the data does not include any data composition.
 The [finalscrapebook.ipynb](https://github.com/ptse8204/craveforcapes/blob/main/finalscrapebook.ipynb) has the code that has ability to pull this, but pulling the entire dataset takes time.
-The good news is some of the data is already available on the [repository](https://github.com/ptse8204/craveforcapes), I'll make graduate updates until all data were pull.
+The good news is some of the data is already available on the [repository](https://github.com/ptse8204/craveforcapes), I'll make gradual updates until all data were pull.

 ## What's next?
 Depending on my work schedule, I would try my very best to update with all the available data and then start building an accessible website for everyone.